Scaling a business

-As Tony says, “Business is a sport for gladiators,” but in this arena, there is one measure of success that stands above all others: growth.
+As Tony says, “Business is a sport for gladiators,” but in this arena, there is one metric that stands above all others: growth.
 Even stock market giants like General Electric and ExxonMobil are under pressure to achieve growth – and not just any growth, but scalable growth.

 In business, the definition of “scale” is to increase revenue at a faster rate than costs.
 Businesses achieve this in a number of ways, from adopting new technologies to finding “gaps” in their operations that can be streamlined.
-Businesses that are able to add revenue and increase operational demands while maintaining the same costs – or even lowering costs – are considered to be very scalable.
-Put another way, scalable companies are able to improve profit margins even as sales volume increases.
+Businesses that are able to add revenue and increase operational demands while maintaining the same costs – or even lowering costs – will be able to scale successfully.

 Think of it this way: You run a professional services company, and you just won a $100,000 contract.
 However, to fulfill that contract, you must hire two new employees at salaries of $50,000 each.
 You are adding to your revenue, but you’re breaking even in terms of profit margins – you’re growing, but you’re not scaling.